JiarongGu/banbrick-redux-creator/doc/ReduxService.md

 }
 ```
 setup reducer logic, `@reducer` function will dispatch changes to state without using `dispatch`
-<span style="color:red;">warning: do not call reducer function in side reducer, use effect to do it</span>
+warning: do not call reducer function in side reducer, use effect to do it

 ## @effect
 ```javascript